TAILOR-UoB/new_ways_of_publishing/booksource/introduction/authoring-tools.md

 ## Computational narrative editors

-Jupyter Notebooks are documents that offer computational narratives by interlacing formated markdown text and code cells that are executed, providing the output as additional content.
+Jupyter Notebooks are documents that offer computational narratives by interlacing formatted markdown text and executable code cells, providing the output as additional content.
 The idea has been adopted by other platforms that have created similar notebook environments.
 Most of these platforms can convert the resulting computational narratives into various formats like html,